 To switch to the new Blogger interface, watch out for a pop-up announcement the next time you logged into your Blogger account.
 When you see this pop-up, you’ll see the link that you need to click, to switch to the new Blogger interface.

 What Are the New Features in the New Blogger

-First thing you’ll notice upon checking out the new Blogger is of course the completely revamped design of the platform.
+The first thing you’ll notice upon checking out the new Blogger is, of course, the completely revamped design of the platform.
 Whether you are writing a post or simply browsing your account dashboard, you will now have a larger canvas to work on or stare at.

-Just below your blog listing, there is still the Reading List feature which display the list of blogs hosted on Blogger that you’ve been following.
+Just below your blog listing, there is still the Reading List feature which displays the list of blogs hosted on Blogger that you’ve been following.

 When composing a blog post, the main screen shifts to a view which will remind you of the new Google Docs layout.
-The formating options that you can use when writing your post is displayed on the top bar and above it are the Post Title field, and the various publishing options including Save, Preview and Close.
+The formatting options that you can use when writing your post is displayed on the top bar and above it are the Post Title field, and the various publishing options including Save, Preview, and Close.

 On the right sidebar are the different Post Settings that you can use which include – Labels, Schedule, Location, and Options.

 Additional Dashboard View for Individual Blogs